|PARODY OF NORMAN ROCKWELL'S "FREEDOM FROM WANT" (1942) / MODERN FAMILY|

 Next to Beverly is her and her siblings' mom, Barbara.
 Obama's stimulus bill saved her job at the auto assembly plant and she is celebrating a big pay raise because of record sales and profits.
 (You may have noticed that she's wearing a new wig, which is the subject of some dinner-table tittering).
-But most Republicans opposed bailing out automakers, while you can expect Mr. Trump to deport all those small Fords back to where they were manufactured -- in Mexico.
+But most Republicans opposed bailing out automakers, while you can expect Mr. Trump to eventually deport all those small Fords back to where they were manufactured -- in Mexico.

 And finally there's Barbara's husband, Frank.
 He likes to joke that he's the Frank in Dodd-Frank, the financial reform legislation supported by Mr. Obama, and there's actually some truth to that.
 The agency created as part of Dodd-Frank to protect Americans against predatory lending saved their house from being taken when they couldn't keep up with usurious mortgage payments.
-But Republicans oppose any Wall Street regulation, and Mr. Trump will be more than happy to oblige.
+But Republicans oppose any Wall Street regulation, and Mr. Trump is more than happy to oblige.

 As for Mom and me, we too thank the president, and have done so every year when we say Grace.

 You can't choose your family, of course.
 Or your president, as it turns out.
 But we've been blessed, and hope your Thanksgiving will be as wonderful as ours.
-Uncle Frank likes to say that we "mustn't view everything through an ideological prison," so yes, our blessings even go out to the Republicans, Leo and his cherry red baseball cap buddies, and even our new president even if the whole bunch of them are against everything we value and stand for.
+Uncle Frank likes to say that we "mustn't view everything through an ideological prison," so yes, our blessings even go out to the Republicans, Leo and his cherry red MAGA baseball cap buddies, and even our president even if the whole bunch of them are against everything we value and stand for.